SusanJHamilton/GameStudy/README.md

 In this study in particular, we’re interested in an application of machine learning in game theory, in order to utilize the methodology of learning within a simple game in order to investigate aspects of the theory and associated algorithms in a concrete example.

 We discovered that our agent was able to effectively learn to perform better in the game.
 We also investigated the convergence of the agent’s learning progress.
-As well as gradual learning, we found some instances where the agent discovered methods for surviving indefinitely within the game i.e., in addition to gradual learning, the algorithms also led to a process of discrete discovery of winning strategies.
+As well as gradual learning, we found some instances where the agent disovered methods for surviving indefinitely within the game i.e., in addition to gradual learning, the algorithms also led to a process of discrete discovery of winning strategies.

 ## Game Description